SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 Here's a suggested runsheet for what to cover in the video:

+1. Before the recording, ask the participants if there's nothing sensitive in the Sprint Retrospective
-1. Show the Product website
+2. Start the recording by showing the Product website
-2. Run through Sprint Review Email
+3. Run through Sprint Review Email - which should include the Sprint Retrospective
-3. Run through Sprint Planning Email
+4. Run through Sprint Planning Email
-4. Finish on the Product YouTube Channel
+5. Finish the recording on the Product YouTube Channel, and mention that the current recording will be uploaded there

+If you're looking for useuful tips on how to make great videos, please see this rule: [Do you know the key things for making a great 'Done Video'?](https://www.ssw.com.au/rules/making-a-great-done-video)

 ### Making the Recording